5 Big Challenges Foreigners Face When Dating In Vietnam

 Public displays of affection (PDAs) like kissing and hugging are generally frowned upon.
 However, I’ll never forget when I was walking around a beautiful park at night in Aluoi, Vietnam.
 In the dark, I witnessed many young Vietnamese couples sneaking in kisses and cuddles with each other.
 I guess the nighttime darkness gave them a layer of stealth that would have otherwise been frowned upon.

 One big assumption that many foreigners get mistaken is to think that all the countries in Southeast Asia have very similar cultures.
 While on the surface, they may appear that way, they are actually quite different from each other.
-I’ve spent significant time in the Philippines, Thailand, and Cambodia, and Vietnam may have the strongest culture shock of all of them.
+Of all the countries I’ve visited in Southeast Asia, Vietnam presented some of the most distinct cultural differences for me.

 Another big cultural difference in Vietnam, when compared to Western countries, is the need for family approval in partners.
 Vietnamese women are incredibly loyal to their parents and often follow their advice and direction.
 For most Vietnamese relationships to have any substance, your Vietnamese partner will likely introduce you to her family.